Generate PDFs from a template using JavaScript

 1. Navigate to http://localhost:8080 to view the website.

-Using Annotations
+Using annotations

 Another way to do this is via annotations instead of using page text placeholders.
-(The above example tried to find the position of placeholders and updated it with dynamic data.)
+(The example above tried to find the position of placeholders and updated it with dynamic data.)
 Use text annotations with predefined visuals (font, size, color, etc.) but with a replacement string.
 Here, you’ll retrieve all annotations on the page, iterate through all text annotations, and update them if they have the placeholder text.

 For example, you could have the following text annotation as part of the template.